maciej-walus/mantisclaw/README.md

 # how to deploy

-Clone the directory and run and compile main.py
+Clone the directory, run and compile main.py